chebread/battime/README.md

 - Estimated Remaining Battery Time: Get an estimate of how much usage time you have left on your current battery charge.
 - Battery Information: View detailed information about your device's battery.

-## Installation
-1. Visit the GitHub Releases page for battime.
-2. Download the appropriate file for your operating system and architecture.
-3. Unachive the downloaded file.
-4. Execute the battime executable file.
-5. For easier access, consider adding battime executable file to your system's PATH environment variable.

 ## How to use
 ```shell
 battime